visnunathan8/Travel-Web-Application/README.md

 # The Innovators - Concordia Travel Web Application
-Goal of this project is to develop a web application for a travel booking system that allows customers to browse and book travel packages, including flights, hotels, and activities.
-In addition, customers should be able to create their own custom packages by selecting individual components.
+Our system's primary goal is to provide customers with a refined and personalized travel booking experience, placing their needs at the center.
+We aim to empower users by enabling them to easily book pre-designed travel packages or create custom itineraries tailored to their preferences.

 # Link to the Deployed Application: http://qrco.de/be5sgp